onurcagan/onurcagan/README.md

 🏃‍♂️ When I'm not coding, you can find me hitting the pavement for a run or lifting weights at the gym.
 I believe in the importance of maintaining a healthy and active lifestyle.

 🌍 I am fluent in both English and Turkish and am always open to collaborating with clients from around the world.
 If you have a project that you think I could help with, don't hesitate to reach out to me via LinkedIn or by email.
-I look forward to working with you.
+I look forward to working with you!

 [<img  width="23" src="social-media-logo/linkedin.png" align="left" />][linkedin]
 [<img  width="30" src="social-media-logo/logo-gmail.png" align="left" />][gmail]